Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 Physical Therapy Probation and College Academic Alert (CAA)

 - Conditions of probation may be prescribed in writing at the time of the student’s hearing.
 Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action at any time during the program.
-All students where conditions of probation have been established is subject to committee review and possible CAA action should they fail to fulfill the specific terms.
+All students where conditions of probation have been established are subject to committee review and possible CAA action should they fail to fulfill the specific terms.

 Failure to meet the requirements of probation may lead to dismissal.
 Any instance of failing to meet academic standards may result in a College Academic Alert (CAA) action.